Skip to content

 Australia is made up of people from very different cultural and linguistic backgrounds.
 This diversity in culture and language can influence:

 It is important that health clinicians are aware that both the clinician's and the patient's culture can affect (the understanding of) a mental illness.
-When looking at the mental health issues of different cultures or even within the same culture (e.g. Indigenous culture), it is important that the way people express emotion, thoughts and behaviours is understood.
+When looking at the mental health issues of different cultures or even within the same culture (e.g. Aboriginal and Torres Strait Islander culture), it is important that the way people express emotion, thoughts and behaviours is understood.
 The clinician may need to decide whether the tools he or she uses to establish the presence of a mental illness are right for all their patients.
 If they decide that these screening tools are not correct for a particular person then a new set of guidelines for the tools needs to be created.

 People show many different warning signs, for example sadness, that indicate that they are suffering from a mental illness.
 These warning signs help clinicians identify the particular mental illness a person is experiencing.
 The Diagnostic and Statistical Manual of Mental Disorders, produced by the American Psychiatric Association, is one of the tools used by clinicians to determine mental illness in children and adults.
 The mental illnesses described by this manual, include: